railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/index.rst

  The complete process of managing services is studied here: from defining prices and contracts to automatically invoicing the services, through planning and the treatment of additional costs such as expense receipts.*

+For this chapter you should start with a fresh database that includes demo data, with :mod:`sale`, :mod:`project` and all of their dependencies installed, and no particular chart of accounts configured.

 .. raw:: html